yugr/rust-slides/features/cons/fastmath/analysis.md

       ...
 ```

-## `lu_determinant_100x100`
+### `lu_determinant_100x100`

-Here the disassembly shows that the hot loop was not vectorized, all operations are scalar.
+Here the disassembly shows that in the baseline the hot loop was not vectorized, all operations are scalar.
 Allowing reassociation results in vectorization ("packed" instruction are used).

 Baseline disassembly:
 ```